populr/insano_image_resizer/README.md

 never distort an image: the output image will always fill the viewport you provide, scaling up only if absolutely necessary.

+Note that the output image may show more of the source image than you specify using the viewport.
+The region is only meant to indicate what region you'd like to ensure makes it into the output.
+For example, if you have a 200 x 200px image and request an output image of 100 x 100px, showing the 50px region around 150px x 150px, the output will contain more than just that region, since filling a 100px square with a 50px region would require enlarging the source image.

 The third parameter is the point of interest that you'd like to keep centered if possible.
 Imagine that an 4:3 image contains a person's face on the left side.
 When you create a square thumbnail of the image, the persons face is half chopped off, because the processor